-According to CSIMarket, the average turnover rate for restaurants in Q2 of 2018 was:
+According to CSIMarket, the average turnover rate for restaurants in Q1 of 2023 was:

-Although the average ITR for restaurants was 17.82, rates will vary based on the concept/s you own.
-A quick serve restaurant like McDonald’s will have a very different ITR than say, a single unit barbecue joint.
+Although the average ITR for restaurants was 9.19, rates will vary based on the concept(s) you own.
+A quick-service restaurant like McDonald’s will have a very different ITR than say, a single-unit barbecue joint.

 So what’s an optimal ITR?

 To lower food waste and avoid spoilage, you’ll want to make sure your turnover rate is high.
 A high ITR usually indicates that sales are healthy and you’re using your inventory efficiently.

 A low ITR can either indicate that you’re holding too much inventory or that sales are low.

 A low turnover rate doesn’t always mean that a restaurant is having issues.
 It’s important to look at the full picture.

 How are your finances?
 Are they strong?

 How much inventory is tied up in current assets?